krazeemonkee/itslikesoup-anytype/content/posts/004 ~ view all objects/index.md

 ---
-title: "how to view all objects"
+# title: "how to view all objects"
+title: "what the heck are objects?"
 date: 2024-02-14T21:11:49-08:00
 draft: false
 description: ""